code-shaper/code-shaper-website/docs/getting-started/setting-up-a-monorepo.md

 git init
 npm install

-# Commit
+# Make an initial commit
-# (we will commit at the end of each step to mark its completion)
+# We will commit at the end of each step to mark its completion.
+# Note that we are using the conventional commit spec for commit messages.
+# The `npm run commit` command helps us with this using prompts.
+# This is equivalent to executing the following git command directly:
+#   git commit -m "chore: initial commit"
 git add .
-git commit -m "Initial commit"
+npm run commit
+  ?
+Select the TYPE of this change (required): chore
+  ?
+Select the SCOPE of this change (optional) (press enter to skip): <press enter>
+  ?
+Finish this SHORT sentence (required): "Applying this commit will...": (max 100 chars) initial commit
+  ?
+Provide a LONGER description of the change (optional): (press enter to skip): <press enter>
+  ?
+Are there any breaking changes?: No
+  [master (root-commit)] chore: initial commit
 ```

 ## Add Code Shaper libraries and plugins